elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Since the style property operates only on the value of the "style" attribute, without any CSS cascade.
 We can’t read anything that comes from CSS classes using elem.style.
 We would have to find a built-in method to handle that procedure.
-The getComputedStyle() method gets all the actual (computed) CSS properties and values of the specified element.
+The getComputedStyle() method extracts all the actual (computed) CSS properties and values of the specified element.
 The returned style is a live CSSStyleDeclaration object, which updates automatically when the element's styles are changed.
 Style sources can include: internal style sheets, external style sheets, inherited styles, and browser default styles.
 The element and the pseudo-element are the two arguments of the getComputedStyle method.
 The pseudo-element is a string that specifies which pseudo-element gets matched— omitted (or null) for real elements.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />